 Freeway systems are the crucial backbone of nearly every urban area's transportation system.
 Growing travel demand continues to strain these systems to the practical limits of performance.
-Since options for additional capacity are limited, existing facilities must be managed more effectively and there is a general realization that communities cannot build themselves out of congestion.
-Latent demand in most moderate to hyper-congested corridors is significant in that any new capacity quickly reaches its full utilization.
-The managed lane concept creates and preserves a portion of the highway capacity to act as a potential "escape value" for users needing a reliable transportation alternative.
-These facilities are geared to the traveling public that is urgently in need of a reliable trip, and most of whom may be occasional/infrequent users.
-The concept of managed lanes therefore is focused on providing a safe, convenient, reliable transportation alternative for eligible users in order to meet specific performance objectives and criteria.
+Since options for additional capacity are limited, existing facilities must be managed more effectively.
+Latent demand in most moderate to hyper-congested corridors can quickly fill new capacity that is not managed.
+The managed lane concept preserves a portion of highway capacity to serve as an "escape value" for users needing a reliable transportation alternative.
+These facilities provide an option to travelers urgently in need of a reliable trip travel time, and most of whom may be occasional/infrequent users.
+A successful managed lane project provides a safe, convenient, reliable transportation alternative for eligible users while achieving desired performance objectives.

 Managed lane objectives are achieved using a mixture of operating strategies that originate from planning, design, operations and funding considerations, as depicted in Figure 1.
+Strategies from any one source can potentially prevent congestion in the managed lanes.
+However, most corridors require implementation of a combination of strategies to fully optimize lane capacity utilization and generate revenues to build, operate and maintain transportation infrastructure.